Anil-matcha/Unet-Camvid/README.md

 # Unet-Camvid

-# Training unet on camvid dataset using implementation of https://github.com/zhixuhao/
+# Trained unet for image segmentation on camvid dataset using implementation of https://github.com/zhixuhao/ with max accuracy of 83.5